 Before the sun came up, Azis and Jali started their search for the orangutans near camp.
 It did not take a long time to find the individuals.
-It was Georgia with her 1 year old child!
+It was Georgia with her 1-year-old child!
 The team have not yet been able to see if the youngster is male or female, so this orangutan doesn’t currently have a name, but many other team members call it Gus.

 “We trekked a long way to find you Georgia, but you came to us, “Azis said to Georgia.

 Georgia had built a sleeping nest in a Rambangun (Tetractomia obovata Merrill) tree with a height of 10-15 meters.
-Rambangun trees are one of the orangutan’s favorite trees for nesting.
+Rambangun trees are one of the orangutan’s favourite trees for nesting.
 As well as this species, they also like Bintan/Peter-Peter (Licania splendens), which are often used for nests.

 Azis and Jali watched Georgia and Gus in the dark and misty forest.
 The sound of birds and gibbons singing their beautiful morning songs surrounded them as the forest began to wake up.
-After Georgia and Gus came out of the nest, Azis and Jali immediately followed their movements towards the west of camp.
+After Georgia and Gus came out of the nest, Azis and Jali immediately followed their movements towards the west of the camp.

 While seeing Georgia eating Papong fruit (Sandoricum beccanarium), locally also known as Katapi Hutan, Azis and Jali opened the food prepared by Lis.